EloiseRosen/kaggle-airbnb/README.md

 ## Folders
-1. **kaggle-sf-crime** - My entry got 35th out of 2335 people.
-Used crime reports from San Francisco police logs to predict crime type from time and location.
+1. **kaggle-sf-crime** - Used crime reports to predict crime type from time and location.
+I placed 35th out of 2335 people.
 Folder contains data sources, code for data exploration, and code for generating submission.

 2. **kaggle-airbnb** - Used data from airbnb to predict where a new user would book their first travel experience.
 Folder contains data sources, code for data exploration, and code for generating submission.